pm0kjp/R-at-CAR/chapter7.md

 Try these methods in the console.

+### Indexing using truth values

 We can also use TRUE/FALSE vectors.
-So, if I have a vector "truthValues" of TRUE/FALSE that is the same number of rows as my data frame, I could show just the rows that are marked as "TRUE":
+So, if I have a vector "truthValues" of TRUE/FALSE that is the same number of rows as my data frame, I could show just the rows that are marked as "TRUE".
+So, if my logical vector is something like c(TRUE, TRUE, FALSE, FALSE, TRUE), I could use that vector to indicate that I want the first, second, and fifth values from something (data frame, for example) that has a length of five.

-`fakeLang[truthValues,]`
+So, I could do this to get entire rows (I'm selecting all columns here):

+`fakeLang[truthValues,]  # Note -- sample code -- won't actually work!`

-Or, I could choose just one value, like subjectID:
+Or, I could choose just a single column to show, like subjectID:

-`fakeLang$subjectID[truthValues]` or `fakeLang[truthValues, subjectID]`
+`fakeLang$subjectID[truthValues]` or `fakeLang[truthValues, "subjectID"]`

 *** =instructions